SMTorg/smt/README.md

 # README
-This repository contains the code for The Surrogate Models Toolbox (SMT).
+This repository contains the code for the surrogate models toolbox (SMT).

 # Version
 Version 0.0.1